Apoptygma Berzerk: Formation

 The band was formed by Stephan Groth and Jon Erik Martinsen in 1989.
-One of the songs they wrote together, "Ashes To Ashes" would later be released as a 12-inch single on the Norwegian label Tatra Productions in 1991.
 Martinsen left the band due to creative differences.
-The name "Apoptygma Berzerk" has no particular meaning; frontman and founding member Stephan Groth claims that it was randomly picked out of a dictionary (the first word being derived from the Ancient Greek word ἀπόπτυγμα meaning "piece of a tunic").
+The name "Apoptygma Berzerk" has no particular meaning; frontman and founding member Groth claims that it was randomly picked out of a dictionary (the first word being derived from the Ancient Greek word ἀπόπτυγμα meaning "piece of a tunic").

 Influences and style

 Groth has cited influences including Kraftwerk, Tangerine Dream, Orchestral Manoeuvres in the Dark (OMD), Jean-Michel Jarre and John Carpenter.
 The first two albums, Soli Deo Gloria and 7, were a similar style of electropop and EBM.
 Welcome to Earth eschewed the dark themes of 7 for a lighter, less aggressive sound, and included a few experimental tracks.
-Harmonizer featured a softer, more synthpop-oriented direction when compared to previous albums, and their 2006 album, You and Me Against the World, represented an almost complete change in style for the band.
+In Harmonizer the style changed a softer, more synthpop-oriented direction, compared to previous albums, and their 2006 album, You and Me Against the World, represented an almost complete change in style for the band.
 It featured a more mainstream, indie rock-oriented sound, and the complete departure from the band's traditional electric synthpop and EBM roots that started with 7.
-With the release of latest album, Rocket Science, Apop is still going on the rock vibe while keeping synthpop sounds like its predecessor, YAMATW.
+In 2009, they released their album Rocket Science.

 Many albums feature a hidden track that can be accessed by fast forwarding through many minutes of silence on the last album track.
 For instance, on 7, one can hear a remix of Nonstop Violence after Love Never Dies (Part II).

+Cover songs

-The band also features cover songs on several of their albums.
-For example, on the American version of 7 a cover of "Electricity" by OMD is featured; similarly, Welcome to Earth features a cover of Metallica's "Fade to Black".
+The band has recorded cover songs for several of their albums.
+On the American version of 7 a cover of "Electricity" by OMD is featured; similarly, Welcome to Earth features a cover of Metallica's "Fade to Black".
 You and Me Against the World has a cover of "Cambodia" by Kim Wilde and "Shine On" by The House Of Love.
 They have also recorded covers of Depeche Mode's "Enjoy the Silence", Suede's "Trash", Keane's "Bend and Break", Kraftwerk's "Ohm Sweet Ohm" and Marilyn Manson's "Coma White".
-Most recently, they have covered Peter Schilling's Major Tom (Coming Home).
+Most recently, they have covered Peter Schilling's "Major Tom (Coming Home)".